-Of all the places I’ve traveled, India had the biggest impact.
-You can never prepare yourself for this mythic country; it challenges your concept of equilibrium, scale and, of course, your senses.
-You might think that you have a grasp of what it means to be around 1.1 billion people, most of whom live far below sustainable income levels.
-The truth is you probably don’t.
+Of all the places I’ve traveled to, India had the biggest impact.
+You can never prepare for this mythic country of 1.4 billion people; it challenges your concept of equilibrium, scale, and of course, your senses to the core.

 But brave the heat, the smells, the filth, the poverty, the monkeys, the rats and the dogs, the traffic, the beggars and the touts and you will start to understand an ancient, diverse culture whose population is alarmingly close to that of China.